Strong Church ~ Strong Connections

 Welcome to the STRONG CHURCH ~ STRONG CONNECTIONS resource page.
 Like many other South Carolina church leaders you are wondering how it is possible to stay connected with your church, small group or Sunday School class during these challenging times created by the Coronavirus (COVID-19).
 Well, you have come to the right place.
 Our goal in creating this resource page is to offer both help and encouragement to anyone, pastor-staff or lay-leader, serving in a small church or leading a small group.

-In order to provide structure for the resource page, and to allow users to go directly to their areas of interest or responsibility, the page has been divided into four sections: General Resources & Admin; Children’s Ministry; Student Ministry & Adult Ministry.
-Please check each section daily as we will continually add new helps and resources to all four focus areas.
+In order to provide structure for the resource page, and to allow users to go directly to their areas of interest or responsibility, the page has been divided into five sections: General Resources & Admin; Children’s Ministry; Student Ministry, Adult Ministry and Worship & Music.
+Please check each section daily as we will continually add new helps and resources to all five focus areas.

 As you lead in the coming day, please allow us three observations about the social distancing that seems to be so disruptive to our fellowships: